megazazik/encaps/README.md

 const mapModel = createMap(model);
 ```

-if you need a type of an action which will be created by an action creator you can use a `type` property of the action creator.
+if you need a type of an action which will be created by an action creator you can use a `toString` method of the action creator.
 It can be useful for example with the `takeEvery` function of `redux-saga`.
 ```typescript
 const model = build()